GitHub Activity Widget for Website. No-code, Live - Poper

 Live commits, PRs, releases, and stars

-Pulls from the GitHub REST API v3 events endpoint and the GraphQL API v4 contributions API.
-Commits, pull requests, issues, releases, forks, and stars all flow into a single themable stream that updates on its own.
+Reads your public GitHub events: pushes, pull requests, opened issues, releases, forks, and stars.
+Each one renders as a row in a single themable activity feed that updates on its own.
 No backend to maintain, no cron job, no late-night copy edits when you ship.

 Use cases

-Where GitHub Activity Widget: Embed Commits, PRs and Contributions on Any Site actually moves the needle
+Where GitHub Activity Widget: Embed Commits, PRs and Releases on Any Site actually moves the needle

-Four buyer types who get the most lift from embedding GitHub Activity Widget: Embed Commits, PRs and Contributions on Any Site on their site.
+Four buyer types who get the most lift from embedding GitHub Activity Widget: Embed Commits, PRs and Releases on Any Site on their site.

 Open source maintainer view: dark terminal with git push and gh release commands, 30-day commit bar graph in GitHub greens, and a 12.4k GitHub star count card